ScottLogic/blog/_posts/2026-07-14-three-approaches-to-tool-safety-with-coding-agents-choose-your-next-step.md

 date: 2026-07-14 12:00:00 Z
 categories:
 - Artificial Intelligence
-summary: "The trio of models, agentic coding runtimes (e.g. Claude Code), and agent tools (e.g. file write) are what makes agentic software development possible.
-It works safely most of the time, but the default setup many of us fall into does carry some risks - and occasionally someone’s lost database or exfiltrated credentials makes the news.
-In this post, I’ll explore some things you could consider doing to make your own setup safer - or at least help you understand its limitations."
+summary: "In coding agents, the trio of models, runtimes (e.g. Claude Code), and tools (e.g. file write) are what makes agentic software development possible.
+While they work safely most of the time, the default setup many of us fall into does carry risk.
+In this post, I’ll explore some things you could consider to make your own setup safer - or at least help you understand its limitations."
 author: rwilliams
 ---

-The trio of models, agentic coding runtimes (e.g. Claude Code), and agent tools (e.g. file write) are what makes agentic software development possible.
-It works safely most of the time, but the default setup many of us fall into does carry some risks \- and occasionally someone’s lost database or exfiltrated credentials makes the news.
-In this post, I’ll explore some things you could consider doing to make your own setup safer \- or at least help you understand its limitations.
+In coding agents, the trio of models, runtimes (e.g. Claude Code), and tools (e.g. file write) are what makes agentic software development possible.
+While they work safely most of the time, the default setup many of us fall into does carry risk.
+In this post, I’ll explore some things you could consider to make your own setup safer \- or at least help you understand its limitations.

 ## **Agents and their tools**

-In the world of agents, tools are programs offered by the agent runtime to the model that it can request to be executed in order to observe or manipulate the environment around it.
+In the world of agents, the runtime offers the model a list of tools.
+The model can then request the runtime executes these on its behalf, in order to observe or manipulate the environment around it..
 Models without tools are limited to direct conversational interactions, but tools (e.g. reading and writing files, executing a program) give them agency \- to take action over the environment around them to complete a task.

 This usually all works nicely, but models can also go off the rails \- either with good intentions, or through attacks such as prompt injection (through various channels).
 When that happens, the same tools can be used to damaging effect.
-The internet is abound with stories of wiped out production systems, data leaks and losses, and more.
+The internet is abound with stories of wiped out production systems, data leaks, data losses, and more.

 Fortunately there are a few principal approaches to preventing those outcomes, while still providing models with the tools they need to do useful work, and without needing constant human supervision.
+Requiring human approval for tool calls degrades the productivity of both the agent and human, and is prone to be ineffective for safety due to permission fatigue \- when we get so used to clicking “allow” that we tend to do it without looking at or thinking.

-## **Model good behaviour**
+## **Model alignment to avoid doing harm**

 This is the first line of defence, but it’s not robust enough to be counted as one of the three approaches.

 As part of their alignment training, models learn what things are considered harmful, and that they shouldn’t do those things or anything that remotely assists with them.
-It would be very difficult to convince most models to assist with planning crime, build an app to administer a scam, or make a tool call to delete your operating system directory.
+It would be difficult to convince most models to assist with planning crime, build an app to administer a scam, or make a tool call to delete your operating system directory.
 This built-in strong aversion makes them unlikely to honour a direct ask, or to consider such things in the course of normal work.

 This behaviour isn’t infallible however.
 It’s not deterministic, consistent, documented, or even defined \- such is the nature of models.
-There might be an input (prompt, skill, data, etc.) that could be engineered, or a situation that could emerge, that would get the model to decide that deleting your production database or sending your environment variables to a remote attacker’s server is the right thing to do.
+There will be some input (prompt, skill, data, etc.) that could be engineered, or a situation that could emerge, that would get the model to decide that deleting your production database or sending your environment variables to a remote attacker’s server is the right thing to do.
+Despite the behavioural training, [they can be tricked/jailbroken](https://fortune.com/2026/07/10/openai-gpt-5-6-sol-jailbreaks-cyber-attacks-similar-to-security-flaw-that-led-u-s-government-to-force-anthropic-to-disable-fable-5/) into doing harmful work.

 That’s why we can’t rely on model behaviour alone for safety \- we need to focus on what the model could do with the available tools, rather than hope it always uses them as we expect.
 At worst, it could do anything an erratic or malicious person could do with those same tools.
-To guarantee it won’t be able to do anything damaging, we need to constrain its tools by non-model based means \- the three approaches I’ll cover.
+To guarantee it won’t be able to do anything damaging, we need to constrain its tools by deterministic (programmatic, not model-based) based means \- the three approaches I’ll cover.

 *Agent says no: Claude Sonnet won't help build an app to assist with a gold heist (but it could probably be tricked into it):*